apache/incubator-kie-tools/packages/serverless-workflow-standalone-editor/README.md

 ### Usage

-Here is an example on how to open the Serverless Workflow standalone Editor using the provided API:
+Here is an example on how to open the Serverless Workflow Standalone Editor using the provided API:

 ```
 const editor = SwfEditor.open({